gjwgit/wajig/README.rst

 wajig has evolved over several years of using and maintaining Debian systems.
 It attempts to capture in a single command line tool various things I commonly do that relate to managing the system.
-Many of the commands supported by wajig have been gleemed from hints and gossip on the mailing lists, and sometimes nuggets of useful information from the documentation.
+Many of the commands supported by wajig have been gleaned from hints and gossip on the mailing lists, and sometimes nuggets of useful information from the documentation.